^

 • Primary and secondary hypogonadism.

-• The use of barbiturates, clomiphene, estrogen, gonadotropin, oral contraceptives.
+• Use of barbiturates, clomiphene, estrogens, gonadotropin, oral contraceptives.

 • Idiopathic hirsutism.